 Any such problems would, of course, compound the new import and export tariffs and other issues a no-deal Brexit would generate for the UK’s EU traders.

-HMRC originally intended that CDS would be delivered in three phases, being ready for imports last November and exports this month.
+HMRC originally intended that CDS would be delivered in three phases, ready for imports last November and exports this month.
 CHIEF, which would continue to run for a time to aid the transition, would then be wound down.

 The first release of CDS went live, as planned, last August.
-However late last year HMRC said availability of full import functionality was being postponed until “after Christmas”.
+However late last year HMRC said the availability of full import functionality was being postponed until “after Christmas”.
 It also emerged that a new electronic tariff, needed for the databases software firms are producing, would be published substantially later than envisaged.